 The type of sensitivity someone experiences may largely determine what their symptoms are.
 For example, children who are hypersensitive may react as though everything is too loud or too bright.
 These kids may have difficulty being in noisy rooms.
 They may also have adverse reactions to smells.

 Sensory hypersensitivity may cause:

 - covering eyes or ears frequently

-But children who are hyposensitive crave interaction with the world around them.
-They may engage more with their surroundings to get sensory feedback.
+In contrast, children who are hyposensitive and experience reduced sensitivity crave interaction with the world around them.
+They may engage more with their surroundings to get more sensory feedback.

 In fact, this may make them appear hyperactive, when in reality, they may simply be trying to make their senses more engaged.